Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

         net stop mysql
         net start mysql

-Note:  If you do run the Server Instance Configuration Wizard again you will need to add bind-address=127.0.0.1 to my.ini file.
+Note:  If you do run the Server Instance Configuration Wizard again you will need to re-add bind-address=127.0.0.1 to the my.ini file.

-Open a Command Prompt window and type.
+Open a Command Prompt window and type:

     copy "C:\PROGRA~1\MySQL\MySQL Server 5.5\lib\libmysql.dll" C:\Ruby187\bin